BjarniGod/INF656_Restaurant/README.md

 All orders can be seen in on the homepage of the employee interface.

 After placing an order you will be taken to a thank you page.

+## Future updates

+### Customer login

+Being able to log in as a customer and placing an order under your account would be the next step.

+### Order Status

+Implementing a way to change the status of an order in order to track it better, both for staff and customers.

+### Deploying the web service

+The Web Service is already deployed on [Render](https://render.com/) but I had some errors using it with MongoDB.

+## Cleaning up css and design

+Making the website look more attractive is always a good thing to do.